- string

 It has the same properties with the glob operator.

-For example, the filter below would only match with city names whose first character is anything other than A
+For example, the filter below would only match with city names whose first character is anything other than A.

 In

-operator filters keys whose values are equal to any of the given literals.
+Thein operator filters keys whose values are equal to any of the given literals.

 It is applicable to string, number, and boolean values.

-boolean operator in between:
+OR boolean operator in between:

 Not In

-operator filters keys whose values are not equal to any of the given literals.
+Thenot in operator filters keys whose values are not equal to any of the given literals.

 It is applicable to string, number, and boolean values.

-boolean operator in between:
+AND boolean operator in between:

 Contains

-operator filters keys whose values contain the given literal.
+Thecontains operator filters keys whose values contain the given literal.

 It is applicable to array values.